tumadreesmujer/FookinFinalProjectM8/README.md

 - Versioning file
 - Encryption/decryption of files
 - Network connection from one server to one client
+- File to track packets and checksums

 Needed (in order of probable difficulty):
-- File for metainformation
-- File to track packets and checksums
 - Conflict resolution
 - Progress trackers for downloads
 - Network connection broadly through LAN